emptiv/gas-prices-etl/README.md

 # gas-prices-etl

-an ETL (extract, transform, load) pipeline that parses PDF reports containing National Capital Region (NCR) gas price data and loads structured records into a PostgreSQL database.
+an ETL (extract, transform, load) pipeline that automatically scrapes, parses, and loads National Capital Region (NCR) gas price PDF reports from the Department of Energy (DOE) into a PostgreSQL database.

 ---

 ### important notes
-- the original Department of Energy (DOE) portal (`https://doe.gov.ph`) underwent a site overhaul, removing the historical web tables and public PDF links. the web scraper (`scrape.py`) is retained in the codebase solely as a technical reference for how Playwright and BeautifulSoup were used to extract filtered records (July 21, 2023 onwards).
-- active processing runs entirely offline against pre-downloaded files in the `downloads/` directory.
+- the scraper (`scrape.py`) handles the updated DOE portal layout (`https://doe.gov.ph/data-and-prices/liquid-fuels/retail-pump-prices/ncr-pump-prices`). it uses Playwright and BeautifulSoup to render dynamic JavaScript tables, extract new PDF links, and download missing files automatically.
+- PDF files are fetched starting from the cutoff date (July 21, 2023 to present) and saved locally inside organized folder structures under `downloads/`.
-- reports are pre-screened via `peek_date_range()` to skip files whose date ranges are already populated in the database.
+- reports are pre-screened using `peek_date_range()` to skip files whose date ranges are already stored in the database, preventing unnecessary heavy PDF parsing.
-- extracted prices use PostgreSQL's `ON CONFLICT (start_date, end_date, product)` clause to seamlessly update existing entries without creating duplicates.
+- extracted pricing data uses PostgreSQL's `ON CONFLICT (start_date, end_date, product)` clause to seamlessly update existing database entries without creating duplicate rows.

----

-### required packages
-- pdfplumber
-- pandas
-- psycopg2-binary
-- python-dotenv
-- requests *(optional reference for `scrape.py`)*
-- beautifulsoup4 *(optional reference for `scrape.py`)*
-- playwright *(optional reference for `scrape.py`)*
-   - chromium

 ---